PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - Anything can be changed until exercise is not performed for NQSO and ISO and Vested details are not entered for RSA, RSU or Carried interest
 - Once exercise is performed or Vested details are entered, Edit is restricted.
 Following fields can't be changed like `Grant Date` , `Share Granted`, `Expiration Date` & `whole Vesting section`.
+- Can be editable anytime for `Stock Grant`.

 ### UX Rule